 This is especially true if your spouse has representation.
-An experienced attorney can help with creating a divorce strategy and guide you through the process.
+An experienced attorney helps create a divorce strategy and guides you through the process.
 Sometimes you need a skilled pro in your corner.

 10. Plan For The Future

 Ending a marriage represents a titanic shift.
-Hopefully, divorce is a move in a positive direction, but the process often turns chaotic and stressful.
+Ideally, divorce is a move in a positive direction, but that doesn’t mean the process isn’t chaotic and stressful.
 There’s conflict to attend to, forms to file, bills to pay, and unexpected twists and turns.